mathematiger/Hands_on_GraphXAI/README.md

 # Hands_on_GraphXAI
-A hands-on tutorial on explainability of graph neural networks
+A hands-on tutorial on explainability of graph neural networks.
+The code is mostly based on `https://github.com/mims-harvard/GraphXAI`.

 ## Overview